Instructions for IRL Letters

 [Date]

-To the Board of Directors, Danaher Corporation:
+To the Board of Directors at Danaher Corporation,

 [Your Name]